See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-Spain’s Facebook Ads CTR told a two-part story: a choppy 2025 that mostly trailed the global benchmark, followed by a sharp breakout in January 2026.
-Across all industries, Spain averaged 1.80% CTR over the 13-month window, slightly below the global 1.86%, but with far bigger month-to-month swings.
-The standout moments were an April trough near 0.91% and a May rebound above 2.42%, culminating in a 2.81% surge in January 2026 that pushed Spain well above market.
+Spain’s click‑through-rate (CTR) ran below the global benchmark for almost all of the 13‑month window, but ended with a dramatic rebound in July 2026 that pushed local CTR above the global level.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in Spain compared to the global benchmark.

 Insights & analysis of Facebook advertising costs